padrinobook/padrinobook/01-introduction.md

 ## Your system ##

 "War...
-War never changes." this quote from my all-time favorite video game series [Fallout]( "Fallout") describes the battle of the different operating systems.
+War never changes." this quote from my all-time favorite video game series [Fallout](http://en.wikipedia.org/wiki/Fallout_(video_game) "Fallout") describes the battle of the different operating systems.
 I will briefly give you an overview what you can take

 - [Microsoft](http://www.microsoft.com/ "Microsoft"): This commercial operating system is installed on a huge range of computers.
 Much software and games are available for this operation system.